jadijadi/lpic1book/content/1044_manage_disk_quotas.md

 ### Setting limits

 The main command for _editing_ quota is _\*edquota_.
-It will check the users quota from all file systems and presents them in a file editor to you.
+It will check the user's quota from all file systems and presents them in a file editor to you.

 ```text
 #edquota -u jadi